 Applying for Financial Assistance

-For care provided through the emergency department, and for many uninsured patients receiving eligible services, no formal application is required.
-Patients will automatically be screened for potential financial assistance eligibility.
-During the visit, financial counselors can meet with you to determine whether there are any outside forms of financial assistance -- such as Medicaid or the Crime-Victim or Cancer-Control Programs -- that can help pay for your services.
+For care provided through the emergency department, and for many uninsured patients receiving community-based clinical care, no formal application is required.
+When you receive care, we’ll check with you to see if you’re able to receive financial assistance.
+During your visit, financial counselors will share with you any outside forms of financial assistance -- such as Medicaid or the Crime-Victim or Cancer-Control Programs -- that can help pay for services.

 For more information, see the DUHS financial assistance summary and application form.
 You can download the documents here:

-- Resumen de la política de asistencia financiera de DUHS - Español (PDF, 78 KB)
+• Resumen de la política de asistencia financiera de DUHS - Español

-- Formulario de asistencia financiera de DUHS – Español (PDF, 442 KB)
+• Formulario de asistencia financiera de DUHS – Español

-You can also pick up copies of the policies or a financial assistance application at any DUHS patient registration location.
+You can also pick up copies of these policies or a financial assistance application when you check-in at a Duke Health clinic or hospital.
+Completed applications can be returned to PRMO in any of these three ways:

 To obtain the full version of the DUHS Financial Assistance Self-Pay Collections policies, send a request in writing to: